w2k8/ingress-telegrambot/README.md

 Install the required packeges from requirement.txt

-If you want, you can Create a supervisor config file or create a service You can, if you want, use python virtual enviroment.
+If you want, you can Create a supervisor config file or create a service.
+You can, if you want, use python virtual enviroment.

 Example Supervisor conf: